 13(a) / 13 (g) immigrant € 135,00

-Visa fee must be paid in cash if application is submitted in person.
+The visa fee must be paid in cash if the application is submitted in person.

 If you wish to send your visa application by post or courier service, please use the following bank details for your payment and send a copy of the proof of payment (Überweisungsbeleg):